loganmarchione/HamRadioNewbie.com/content/posts/2024/10p3/index.md

 {{< youtube BkHCO8f2TWs >}}

-This won't be quite *that* complicated, but understanding radio requires a grasp of fundamental physics and the [electromagnetic spectrum](https://en.wikipedia.org/wiki/Electromagnetic_spectrum).
+This won't be quite *that* complicated, but we do need to start with the basics.
+Understanding radio requires a grasp of fundamental [physics](https://en.wikipedia.org/wiki/Physics) and the [electromagnetic spectrum](https://en.wikipedia.org/wiki/Electromagnetic_spectrum).
 I'm not a physicist, or a radio engineer, so we're going to go an inch deep and a foot wide on this topic.

 ## The electromagnetic spectrum